-Performance Requirements (All Staff) Appraisee's Comments Appraiser's Comments Quality of Work (Work is complete, accurate and to the required standard) Personal Strengths: Agreed Strengths: Area for Improvement: Area for Improvement: Quantity of Work (Completes assigned work effectively and in an organized manner within an established timeframe, works to complete Personal Strengths: Agreed Strengths: objectives and sees a task through to the end while taking into account responsibilities and workload) Area for Improvement: Area for Improvement: Job Knowledge (Demonstrates comprehension of techniques, skills, processes, equipment, procedures and materials necessary to perform Personal Strengths: Agreed Strengths: the job).
-Area for Improvement: Area for Improvement:
+Performance Requirements (All Staff) Personal Strengths Areas for Improvement Quality of Work Work is complete, accurate and to the required standard.
+Work is completed in an organised manner within an established timeframe.
+Tasks are seen through to the end while taking into account responsibilities and workload.
+Appraisee: Appraiser: Appraisee: Appraiser: Job Knowledge Keeps professional skills and knowledge up-to-date.
+Demonstrates comprehensive understanding of processes and procedures necessary to perform the job.
+Appraisee: Appraiser: Appraisee: Appraiser: Communication Conveys information to managers, Members, colleagues and customers in a timely, clear and concise manner.
+Information is in an appropriate format and is suitable for the particular audience.
+Listens to others and evaluates suggestions from others.
+Appraisee: Appraiser: Appraisee: Appraiser:

-Communication Personal Strengths: Agreed Strengths:

-(Expresses ideas, opinions and - 1-19-10-10-10-10-10-10-10-10-10-10-10-10-10information in an appropriate

-format and in a manner that is

-complete, concise, organized

-and appropriate to the

-audience.
-Conveys information Area for Improvement: Area for Improvement:

-to supervisors, colleagues, Alea for improvement.
-Alea for improvement.

-Members (including Service

-Delivery Champions) and

-customers in a timely, clear and concise manner and raises

-operational issues and concerns

-with the appropriate officer.

-Listens to others and is open

-minded to and evaluates

-suggestions from others).

-Individual Effectiveness Personal Strengths: Agreed Strengths:

-(Displays a co-operative,

-respectful and positive attitude

-in the workplace, accepts

-ownership of assigned tasks

-and works effectively with other

-teams (as one team) and Area for Improvement: Area for Improvement:

-exhibits a can do approach in

-their work and interactions with

-others.
-Exhibits tact and

-sincerity with others to achieve

-outcomes).

-outsomes).

-Service Focus Personal Strengths: Agreed Strengths:

-(Takes a personal interest in

-delivering good customer care

-to both internal and external

-customers, creates a pleasant

-atmosphere for interaction,

-treats customers courteously Area for Improvement: Area for Improvement:

-and fairly and takes appropriate

-action and/or works effectively

-as a team to meet customer

-needs).

-•

-Initiative Personal Strengths: Agreed Strengths: (Completes work with the expected level of supervision, searches out new tasks or ways of working for the benefit of the service/customers whilst mindful of value for money and open for business considerations and seeks opportunities to expanding knowledge and skills).
-Area for Improvement: Area for Improvement:
+Individual Effectiveness Displays a co-operative, respectful and positive attitude in the workplace.
+Appraisee : Appraisee: Accepts ownership of assigned tasks and works effectively with other teams.
+Exhibits a can do approach in their work and interactions with others.
+Appraiser: Appraiser: Service Focus Appraisee: Appraisee: Delivers good customer care to both internal and external customers.
+Treats customers courteously and fairly and takes appropriate action and/or works effectively as a team to meet customer needs.
+Appraiser: Appraiser: Initiative Completes work with the expected level of supervision.
+Searches out new tasks or ways of working for the benefit of the Appraisee: Appraisee: service/customers whilst mindful of value for money and open for business considerations.
+Appraiser: Appraiser:

-General Performance Requirements - Managers Only (please delete from form if not appropriate for post)
+General Performance Requirements - MANAGERS ONLY (please delete from form if not appropriate for post)

-Leadership & Inspiring Others Personal Strengths: Agreed Strengths:

-(The ability to use personal

-skills to guide and inspire others

-towards achieving goals,

-allowing others to share their

-ideas and thoughts in an

-supportive environment, Area for Improvement: Area for Improvement:

-promote continuous

-improvement, provide

-opportunities for others to grow,

-both personally and professionally and show

-support, praise and recognition

-to others at appropriate times).

-to others at appropriate times).

-Managing & Developing Personal Strengths: Agreed Strengths:

-Others

-(The ability to improve

-performance through regular

-and honest feedback and

-providing coaching and training

-to individuals and teams.
-Area for Improvement: Area for Improvement:

-Dealing effectively with any

-conduct, capability and

-grievance issues or general

-concerns raised within

-appropriate timescales).

-Adaptability/Management of Change (Ability to confidently respond to changing circumstances and to manage/solve problems and provide appropriate clearly Personal Strengths: Agreed Strengths: defined solutions in consultation with others).
-Area for Improvement: Area for Improvement: Planning & Organisation (Has a clear vision and measures of success, which are clearly communicated to others, with the ability to plan, organise and prioritise their workload and Personal Strengths: Agreed Strengths: that of the teams, whilst balancing resources, skills, priorities and timescales to achieve objectives).
-Area for Improvement: Area for Improvement: of your work (not mentioned above) that you din Section B?
-Any positive feedback rec cularly significant and effectively demonstrate your use of the colleagues that you wish to share?
-Appraise e's Comments Appraiser's Comments Rating - Self Assessment & Provisional Rating from Appraiser (please refer to the Guide to the Council's Performance Management (Appraisal) Scheme) Overall rating by Appraisee: Provisional rating by Appraiser: Please note: The final rating will be confirmed by HR following assessment by the Appraisers Manager and the Council's PRI Panel.
+Performance Requirements (Managers ONLY) Personal Strengths Areas for Improvement Leading and Inspiring Others Uses personal skills to guide and inspire others towards achieving goals.
+Promotes continuous improvement.
+Provides opportunities for others to grow and develop.
+Shows support, praise and recognition to others.
+Appraisee : Appraiser: Appraisee: Appraiser: Managing and Developing Others Gives regular and honest feedback to improve performance.
+Provides coaching and training to individuals and teams.
+Deals effectively with any staffing issues (including conduct, capability and grievances).
+Appraisee : Appraiser: Appraisee: Appraiser: Adaptability/Management of Change Responds confidently to changing circumstances.
+Manages/solves problems and provides appropriate solutions in consultation with others.
+Appraisee : Appraiser: Appraisee: Appraiser: Planning and Organisation Communicates a clear vision and measures of success.
+Plans, organises and prioritises workload and that of the team.
+Balances resources, skills, priorities and timescales to achieve objectives.
+Appraisee : Appraiser: Appraisee: Appraiser:

+3. Are there any other areas of your work (not mentioned above) that you feel have been particularly significant and effectively demonstrate your use of the personal requirements listed in Section B?
+Any positive feedback received from customers/colleagues that you wish to share?

+Appraisee's Comments Appraiser's Comments

+Rating - Self Assessment & Provisional Rating from Appraiser (please refer to the Guide to the Council's Performance Management (Appraisal) Scheme)

+Overall rating by Appraisee:

+Provisional rating by Appraiser:

+Please note: The final rating will be confirmed by HR following assessment by the Appraisers Manager and the Council's PRI Panel.

+If an Appraisee fails to submit their appraisal paperwork to the Appraiser in sufficient time for appraisal meeting, then he/she cannot be considered for 'Excellent' or 'Outstanding', the maximum rating that they can be awarded is 'Good'.
+Equally, if an Appraiser misses submitting the paperwork by the 31st March deadline, then the Appraiser can only be awarded a maximum rating of 'Good' by the Appraiser's manager.

-Section C: Performance Indicators
+Section C: Setting your Performance Indicators for the next 12 months